tegorman13/Dissertation/docs/Sections/htw_gfm.md

 acceptable range, with values \<=1.02 (see appendix for diagnostic plots).
-We used uninformative priors for the fixed effects of the model (condition and velocity band), and weakly informative Student T distributions for for the random effects.
+We used uninformative priors for the fixed effects of the model (condition and velocity band), and weakly informative Student T distributions for the random effects.
 For each model, we report 1) the mean values of the posterior distribution for the parameters of interest, 2) the lower and upper credible intervals (CrI), and the probability of direction value (pd).